-Inspired by and based on Art of Wrapping, where one piece of fabric can be worn in a number of ways to create a truly unique and versatile garment for the wearer, Fée Uhssi has developed the concept of Art of Fashion Wrapping or the art of using a wrap in many different ways to create skirts, dresses, tops, bags, headwrap, turban, belt...
+Inspired by and based on traditional wrappers and wrapped clothes from Africa and the four corners of the world, where one piece of fabric can be worn in a number of ways to create a truly unique and versatile garment for the wearer, Fée Uhssi has developed the concept of Art of Fashion Wrapping or the art of using a wrap in many different ways to create skirts, dresses, tops, bags, headwrap, turban, belt...

 the Art of Fashion Wrapping line offers a large range of clothing-accessories, including convertible/multifunction and reversible garments, as well as a large choice of fashionable and trendy statement dresses and outfits designed by incorporating African Traditional couture to European modern fashion and trends.